Lehigh Valley: Casino

 In 2009, Sands Casino Resort, an $879 million casino, hotel and apartment complex then owned by the Las Vegas Sands opened in Bethlehem, Pennsylvania, bringing legalized table and sports gambling to the Lehigh Valley for the first time.
 In 2018, the casino was renamed Wind Creek Bethlehem following its $1.3 billion sale to Wind Creek Hospitality.
 Wind Creek Bethlehem is one of only 13 authorized gaming sites in Pennsylvania.

 Festivals

 Several large festivals are held annually in the Lehigh Valley.
 The Great Allentown Fair, first held in 1852, is held annually in late August through early September at the Allentown Fairgrounds in Allentown.
-Musikfest, a large, 10-day music festival, is held annually in Bethlehem, Pennsylvania each August.
+Musikfest, a large, eleven-day music festival, is held annually in Bethlehem, Pennsylvania each August.
 Das Awkscht Fescht, an antique car festival, is held annually the beginning of August in Macungie's Memorial Park.
 Blues, Brews, and Barbeque, launched in 2014, is held annually in May in Center City Allentown.
-Mayfair, a three-day arts festival, is held annually the end of May on the campus of Cedar Crest College in Allentown.
+Mayfair Festival of the Arts, a three-day arts festival, is held annually the end of May on the campus of Cedar Crest College in Allentown.